Nike-Inc/backstopper/backstopper-spring-web-mvc/README.md

 ### Setup

 * Pull in the `com.nike.backstopper:backstopper-spring-web-mvc` dependency into your project.
 * Register Backstopper components with Spring Web MVC, either via `@Import({BackstopperSpringWebMvcConfig.class})`, or `@ComponentScan(basePackages = "com.nike.backstopper")`.
 See the javadocs on `BackstopperSpringWebMvcConfig` for some related details.
     * This causes `SpringApiExceptionHandler` and `SpringUnhandledExceptionHandler` to be registered with the Spring Web MVC error handling chain in a way that overrides the default Spring Web MVC error handlers so that the Backstopper handlers will take care of *all* errors.
 It sets up `SpringApiExceptionHandler` with a default list of `ApiExceptionHandlerListener` listeners that should be sufficient for most projects.
 You can override that list of listeners (and/or many other Backstopper components) if needed in your project's Spring config.
+    * It also registers `SpringContainerErrorController` to handle errors that happen outside Spring Web MVC (i.e. in the Servlet container), and make sure they're routed through Backstopper as well.
+Note that you'll need to configure your Servlet container to route container errors to the path this controller listens on (default `/error`) for it to work.
 * Expose your project's `ProjectApiErrors` and a JSR 303 `javax.validation.Validator` implementation in your Spring dependency injection config.
     * `ProjectApiErrors` creation is discussed in the base Backstopper readme [here](../README.md#quickstart_usage_project_api_errors).
     * JSR 303 setup and generation of a `Validator` is discussed in the Backstopper User Guide [here](../USER_GUIDE.md#jsr_303_basic_setup).
 If you're not going to be doing any JSR 303 validation outside what is built-in supported by Spring Web MVC, *and* you don't want to bother jumping through the hoops to get a handle on Spring's JSR 303 validator impl provided by `WebMvcConfigurer.getValidator()`, *and* you don't want to bother creating a real `Validator` yourself then you can simply register `NoOpJsr303Validator#SINGLETON_IMPL` as the `Validator` that gets exposed by your Spring config. `ClientDataValidationService` and `FailFastServersideValidationService` would fail to do anything, but if you don't use those then it wouldn't matter.